 If supplemental oxygen does not improve the oxygen saturation to > 90%, right-to-left shunting of blood should be suspected.
 An obvious alveolar infiltrate on chest x-ray implicates alveolar flooding as the cause, rather than an intracardiac shunt.
 However, at the onset of illness, hypoxemia can occur before changes are seen on x-ray.

 Once AHRF is diagnosed, the cause must be determined, considering both pulmonary and extrapulmonary causes.
 Sometimes a known ongoing disorder (eg, acute myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
-Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more , pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
 Acute pancreatitis is inflammation that resolves both clinically and histologically.
 Chronic pancreatitis is characterized by histologic... read more , sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more ) is an obvious cause.
 In other cases, history is suggestive; pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
-Causes, symptoms, treatment, preventive measures, and... read more should be suspected in an immunocompromised patient, and alveolar hemorrhage is suspected after bone marrow transplantation or in a patient with a connective tissue disease.
+Causes, symptoms, treatment, preventive measures, and... read more is suspected in an immunocompromised patient, and alveolar hemorrhage is suspected after bone marrow transplantation or in a patient with a connective tissue disease.
 Frequently, however, critically ill patients have received a large volume of IV fluids for resuscitation, and high-pressure AHRF (eg, caused by ventricular failure or fluid overload) resulting from treatment must be distinguished from an underlying low-pressure AHRF (eg, caused by sepsis or pneumonia).

 High-pressure pulmonary edema due to left ventricular failure is suggested by a 3rd heart sound, jugular venous distention, and peripheral edema on examination and by the presence of diffuse central infiltrates, cardiomegaly, and an abnormally wide vascular pedicle on chest x-ray.
 The diffuse, bilateral infiltrates of ARDS are generally more peripheral.
 Focal infiltrates are typically caused by lobar pneumonia, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more , or lung contusion Pulmonary Contusion Pulmonary contusion is trauma-induced lung hemorrhage and edema without laceration.
 (See also Overview of Thoracic Trauma.)
 Pulmonary contusion is a common and potentially lethal chest injury... read more .
 Although echocardiography may show left ventricular dysfunction, implying a cardiac origin, this finding is not specific because sepsis can also reduce myocardial contractility.